cse110-sp21-group9/cse110-sp21-group9/admin/meetings/042821-meeting.md

 ---- | ----
 Assign software development roles | • What roles should everyone have for our project?<br>
 Identify problem, solution, and audience | • What problem should we focus on?<br> • What is our solution to this problem? <br> • What is our target audience? <br>
-Task Assignment | • Daisuke/Kenny/Etienne/Edward - Project Pitch(due monday next week) <br> • Daisuke/Elisa/Evan/Kenny - Finalize Figma Wireframe for site <br> • Edmund - Gantt chart for tasks <br> • Edward/Edmund/Evan - compartmentalize functionality <br> • Edward, Edmund, Evan - compartmentalize functionality <br> •
+Task Assignment | • Daisuke/Kenny/Etienne/Edward - Project Pitch(due monday next week) <br> • Daisuke/Elisa/Evan/Kenny - Finalize Figma Wireframe for site <br> • Edmund - Gantt chart for tasks <br> • Edward/Edmund/Evan - compartmentalize functionality <br>
 Action Items for next time | • Add your feature ideas/wireframes/user personas to Miro(have it finished by tonight) <br> • Have a meeting on Friday for Gantt chart stuff/project functionality? <br> • Read Github conventions to prepare for this meeting <br> https://www.conventionalcommits.org/en/v1.0.0/